hpe-storage/python-hpedockerplugin/quick-start/README.md

 - For a cloned volume with the same size as source volume, comment field won’t be populated on 3PAR.

-- user not allowed to manage attached 3PAR legacy volume
+- User not allowed to manage attached 3PAR legacy volume

-- user needs to explicitly manage all the child snapshots, until which managed parent volume cannot be deleted
+- User needs to explicitly manage all the child snapshots, until which managed parent volume cannot be deleted

-- user cannot manage already managed volume by other docker host(i.e. volume thats start with 'dcv-')
+- User cannot manage already managed volume by other docker host(i.e. volume thats start with 'dcv-')

 ## Docker cli commands for various operations are listed in link
    https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/usage.md